umbraco/UmbracoDocs/14/umbraco-cms/tutorials/editors-manual/README.md

 ## Umbraco Training

-Umbraco HQ offers a full-day training course that covers an overview of the Umbraco backoffice, workflows, and best practices for managing content and media.
-The course targets content editors, project managers, and decision makers who want to understand how Umbraco works.
+Umbraco HQ offers a training course that covers an overview of the Umbraco backoffice, workflows, and best practices for managing content and media.
+The course targets content editors, project managers, and decision-makers who want to understand how Umbraco works.

 [Explore the Umbraco Content Management Training Course](https://umbraco.com/training/course-details/content-management/) to learn more about the topics covered and how it can enhance your Umbraco development skills.